 How to Stay Ahead of Hackers Targeting Healthcare ePHI

 Connected medical devices are a convenience for healthcare providers — but they’re also a shot in the arm for clever hackers.
+This is why we see hackers targeting healthcare ePHI.

 An analysis by the HIPAA Journal showed that 43 percent of data breaches in healthcare in 2018 were due to hacking/IT incidents.